 Pick the path that’s right for you and tailor your study areas to suit your chosen field.
 We offer an unparalleled choice of 14 professional electives – see the ‘Course content’ tab on this page.
 Decide which option is right for you, and our i-LLM LPC will support your ambition.

 Improve your career prospects by focusing on the critical skills law firms are looking for.
-You’ll benefit from our online learning resources and personal feedback from our tutors, who are available in person, by phone or via e-mail.
+You’ll benefit from our online learning resources and personal feedback from our tutors, who are available by phone or via e-mail.

 Our successful blend of learning methods encourages you to develop autonomy in the skills of research and analysis.
 It’s something we take right through to our open book exams, where you are required to behave like lawyers, not simply to pass memory tests.